INL Bureau · Office Profiles

 • 1Stop the flow of synthetic drugs — Counter the illicit flow of fentanyl and synthetic precursors from China and address criminal diversion of precursors sourced from India's large pharmaceutical and chemical industry.

-• 2Targeted security assistance against adversaries — Deliver targeted security assistance to strengthen partner nations against adversaries' anti-U.S. activity, countering CCP malign influence across the Indo-Pacific.
+• 2Counter adversaries with targeted security assistance — Deliver targeted security assistance to strengthen partner nations against adversaries' anti-U.S. activity, countering CCP malign influence across the Indo-Pacific.

-• 3Expand U.S. law enforcement access — Open and deepen access for U.S. agencies (DEA, DOJ, FBI, DHS, Coast Guard) in Europe and Asia, supporting operations against U.S. threats — criminal groups, cyberscams, terrorists — including extraditions and intelligence sharing.
+• 3Expand U.S. law enforcement access — Open and deepen access for U.S. agencies (DEA, DOJ, FBI, DHS, Coast Guard) in Europe and Asia, supporting operations against U.S. threats including extraditions and information sharing.

 Noteworthy Highlights

-Leads the Department's efforts to counter illicit flows of synthetic drugs and fentanyl precursors from China through bilateral diplomacy and coordinated interagency pressure.
+Leads the Department's efforts to stop illicit flows of synthetic drugs and fentanyl precursors from China, including through coordinated interagency pressure.

 Co-Leading U.S.-India Drug Policy Framework